 Human guests love a nice garden, but animal guests love them even more!
 It’s easy, though, for animals to escape from an unsecured garden, so make sure your garden is completely enclosed—with appropriately-sized fencing or walls running around the whole perimeter.
 Make sure there is nothing that determined animals can use to help them make their escape.
 If you are concerned about curious creatures making holes in your garden patch, burying chicken wire, flat rocks, and citrus peel is a good way to deter digging doggies.

 For smaller animals, an uncovered pool can be a risk.
 An unattended animal may jump or fall in and be unable to get out again.
 A pool cover will prevent this from happening, as well as keeping out other undesirables, like leaves and insects, when not in use.
-Another cool feature to have is a garden hose; guests can use it to hose down particularly muddy dogs after rainy hikes in the woods, therefore avoiding all that dirt being brought in (it’s also a good idea to leave a towel out for drying down that wet dog).
+Another cool feature to have is a garden hose or even a dog shower; guests can use it to hose down particularly muddy dogs after rainy hikes in the woods, therefore avoiding all that dirt being brought in (it’s also a good idea to leave a towel out for drying down that wet dog so you don’t undo all that pet-proofing).

-Remember, it is standard practice for any rental owner to provide some ground rules for guests, so don't be afraid to add a few more that are pet-specific.
+Remember, even with pet-proofing at its best, it is standard practice for any rental owner to provide some ground rules for guests, so don’t be afraid to add a few more that are pet-specific.
 As mentioned above, you might want to make some parts of the rental off-limits to animals, which is a reasonable request that most pet owners will understand.

 It’s also a good idea to leave your rules written and displayed in an obvious place, like the front door or kitchen wall, as a gentle reminder.
 We also recommend putting the details of the nearest vet and animal emergency center somewhere in the accommodation; it’s a thoughtful touch that will be greatly appreciated, no matter whether they are needed or not.